The Randomized Competitive Ratio of Weighted $k$-server is at least Exponential: Adversarial Strategy and Analysis

-the adversary's cost is bounded from above by $\beta^{k-1}\cdot(1+\varepsilon)$.
-On the other hand, by Lemma~\ref{lem_alg}, the algorithm's cost in serving requests given by an \textsf{adversary}$(k)$ call is at least $H(n_{k-1})\cdot\beta^{k-1}$.
-Since $\varepsilon$ is arbitrarily small, we use Fact~\ref{fact_Yao} to conclude that the competitive ratio of any randomized online algorithm for weighted $k$-server on uniform metrics is at least $H(n_{k-1})$. \end{proof}
+because $\beta\gg k/\varepsilon$.
+Thus, modulo the $(1\pm\varepsilon)$ factors, the algorithm's cost per \textsf{strategy} call is at least $H(n_{k-1})$ times the adversary's cost per \textsf{strategy} call.
+Since $\varepsilon$ is arbitrarily small, we use Proposition~\ref{prop_Yao} to conclude that the competitive ratio of any randomized online algorithm for weighted $k$-server on uniform metrics is at least $H(n_{k-1})$. \end{proof}